naderm/docker-farnsworth/README.md

     - keys/:/opt/apps/keys
 ```

-Then create `keys/public.crt` and `keys/private.key` for your public and private key respectively.
+Then create `keys/public.crt` and `keys/private.key` for your public and
+private key respectively.

 # SELinux

-If your host machine is running CentOS or RHEL, or is otherwise running SELinux you will need to give docker permission to read the folders containing the settings and optionally the ssl keys.
+If your host machine is running CentOS or RHEL, or is otherwise running SELinux
+you will need to give docker permission to read the folders containing the
+settings and optionally the ssl keys.

 ```
-# chcon -Rt svirt_sandbox_file_t settings keys pg_data
+$ sudo chcon -Rt svirt_sandbox_file_t settings keys pg_data
 ```